3 Tips to Build a Stronger Fashion Brand

-After having looked at the two other areas of responsibility within fashion sustainability, we now focus on the third and last area of accountability: the consumer.
+After having looked at the two other areas of responsibility within fashion sustainability (look at the bottom of the page for the other posts in this series), we now focus on the third and last area of accountability: the consumer.

-This sustainable message is also a very effective way to personalise the products, considering that the non-wash approach allows to develop a storytelling approach around the experience of the product.
+This sustainable message is also a very effective way to personalise the products, considering that the non-wash approach allows developing a storytelling approach around the experience of the product.

 Here’s a breakdown of the article: